Mark's ESL World Jobs

 English in Asian Schools

-The standard of English teaching at primary and secondary school level in some Asian countries, certainly Indonesia, Thailand and the Lao PDR, although improving, is generally still very low.
+is generally still low.
 Teachers in government schools are low-paid civil servants, teaching with very limited resources, whatever the subject.
-They have the most rudimentary training and knowledge themselves, especially in English.
-Text books are usually written in the local language, then translated into questionable English – unchecked by a native speaker and containing spelling and grammatical errors.
-These obviously get passed down to the students.
+They have only rudimentary training and knowledge themselves, especially in English.
+Text books are often written in the local language, then translated into 'English' – unchecked by a native speaker and containing many spelling and grammatical errors.
+These are then passed down to the students.

-Due to the lack of English conversational abilities of the teacher, concentration is mainly on reading and writing.
-Grammar and vocabulary skills may be quite well developed, but students cannot (or are too shy to) converse in English, or ‘role play’, amongst themselves.
 Many Asian school students reach adulthood without ever meeting or trying to speak to a native English speaker.
 When they do, conversation is all but impossible.
 They only know what they learned from their books and cannot actually ‘think’ in order to ask or understand a question or answer one.
-The limit is usually reached after two or three: “What is your name?”
-“My name is …..”.
+The limit is usually reached beyond this: “So what is your name?”
+“My name is …”.
 “And where do you come from?”
 “I come from [country]”.
 “How old are you?”
-This can draw a blank or even desperate look for help from a friend, or maybe they will revert to their own language.
-After that the going gets tougher!
+This may or may not elicit the expected response; it can even draw a blank or even desperate look for help from a friend, or reversion to the local language.
+After that the 'going gets tougher', as they say!
+In 2010, unbelievable you may think, but sadly it's true in many developing SE Asian nations where English is still a very foreign language.

-Commercial Training Facilities
+Commercial Teaching and Training Facilities

 Teaching Position Availability